David Charles (physician)

-David Charles is an American neurologist, professor and vice-chair of neurology, and the medical director of Telehealth at Vanderbilt University Medical Center.
+David Charles is an American neurologist and professor who serves as vice-chair of neurology at Vanderbilt University Medical Center.

 Education

 David Charles attended Vanderbilt University School of Medicine, graduating in 1990.
 After completing his neurology residency at Vanderbilt University Medical Center, he joined the faculty of the Department of Neurology at Vanderbilt University in 1994.
-In 1995, he obtained his fellowship in Movement Disorders and Clinical Neurophysiology.
-In 1996, he completed the Health Care Management Program from the Owen Graduate School of Management.
-In January and May 1997, he completed Harvard Macy Institute's Program for Physician Educators, and in 1998, he studied deep brain stimulation, and its use as a treatment of Parkinson's disease as a Fulbright Senior Scholar at the Universitaire de Grenoble in Grenoble, France.
+From 1994 to 1995, he was a fellow in Movement Disorders and Clinical Neurophysiology at Vanderbilt.
+In 1996, he completed the Health Care Management Program at the Owen Graduate School of Management.
+In January and May 1997, he completed the Harvard Macy Institute's Program for Physician Educators.
+In 1998, he studied deep brain stimulation and its use as a treatment for Parkinson's disease as a Fulbright Senior Scholar at the Universitaire de Grenoble in Grenoble, France.

 Professional activities

-Charles is president of the Clinical Neurological Society of America, co-chair of the North American Neuromodulation Society Neurology Committee, past chairman of the Public Policy Committee of the American Neurological Association, a Fellow of the American Academy of Neurology and the American Neurological Association, and past board member of the United Council of Neurologic Subspecialties.
-He is a past-president of The Tennessee Academy of Neurology.
+Charles is a past chairman of the Public Policy Committee of the American Neurological Association, a Fellow of the American Academy of Neurology and a Fellow of the American Neurological Association, and a past board member of the United Council of Neurologic Subspecialties.
 From 1997 to 1998, he was a Health Policy Fellow on the staff of the Labor Subcommittee for Public Health and Safety, United States Senate.

 At Vanderbilt he serves as vice-chair of neurology, and previously served as the assistant dean of admissions for the medical school and the Neurology Residency Program Director.

 Alliance for Patient Access

-He is also the chair of the Alliance for Patient Access, which, according to The Wall Street Journal "represents physicians and is largely funded by the pharmaceutical industry.
+Charles is also the chair of the Alliance for Patient Access, which, according to The Wall Street Journal, "represents physicians and is largely funded by the pharmaceutical industry.
 The contributors mostly include brand-name drug makers and biotechs, but some – such as Pfizer and Amgen – are also developing biosimilars."

-In 2013 he published an article on specialty drugs in which he agreed with the findings of the Congressional Budget Office that spending on prescription medications "saves costs in other areas of healthcare spending."
-He observed that specialty drugs are so high priced that many patients do not fill prescriptions resulting in more serious health problems increasing.
-His article referred to specialty drugs such as "new cancer drugs specially formulated for patients with specific genetic markers."
-He explained the high cost of these "individualized medications based on diagnostic testing; and "biologics," or medicines created through biologic processes, rather than chemically synthesized like most pharmaceuticals."
-He argued that there should be a slight increase in co-pays for the more commonly using lower-tier medications to allow a lower co-pay for those who "require high-cost specialty tier medications."
+In a 2013 opinion article, Charles argued that high out-of-pocket costs for specialty drugs could prevent patients from filling prescriptions and increase other healthcare costs.
+He described specialty drugs as including individualized medications based on diagnostic testing and biologic medicines, and proposed reducing co-pays for patients who require high-cost specialty-tier medications while slightly increasing co-pays for commonly used lower-tier medications.